EmilRamsvik/Digital-Garden/docs/Curiosity/Curiosity.md

 # Thoughts
-- *"A lie aint a side of a story, it is just a lie* - Terry Haynes
+- *"A lie ain't a side of a story, it is just a lie* - Terry Haynes